Telenav/cactus/README.md

 environment that created it.

-So we want to perform a commit (but not a push) before we do our final build that is going to be published, so that that metadata reflects the exact commit we are building, and reflects the fact that it was built against an unmodified checkout of that commit.
+So we want to perform a commit (but not a push) before we do our final build that is going to be published, so that the metadata reflects the exact commit we are building, and reflects the fact that it was built against an unmodified checkout of that commit.